-C-2-b-3 We have already identified some regions associated with kidney cancer through our involvement in the papillary TCGA team: Due to Yale’s expertise in the clinical management and genetics of kidney cancer, we were invited to participate in the various TCGA kidney cancer projects.
-Our role in the TCGA KICH (chromophobe RCC) included being the manuscript coordinator for the Cancer Cell manuscript.
-Next for the TCGA KIRP (pRCC) our team performed the analysis of the whole genome sequencing, now published in New England Journal of Medicine [22], providing us with further experience with the available RCC genomic datasets.
-Finally our team has participated in two ongoing pan-RCC manuscripts serving a central role assessing evaluating the cluster of clusters’ (Cluster of cluster assignments -- COCA) immunologic profile from gene and miRNA expression datasets.
+C-2-b-3 We have identified regions associated with kidney cancer through our involvement in the papillary TCGA team: Related to Yale’s expertise in the clinical management and genetics of kidney cancer, we were invited to participate in TCGA kidney cancer projects.
+Our role in the TCGA KICH (chromophobe RCC) included coordination of the Cancer Cell manuscript.
+Our team performed the analysis of the whole genome sequencing for the TCGA KIRP (pRCC), now published in New England Journal of Medicine [22].
+This provided further experience with available RCC genomic datasets.
+Finally, our team has participated in two ongoing pan-RCC manuscripts serving a central role assessing evaluating the cluster of clusters’ (cluster of cluster assignments -- COCA) immunologic profile from gene and miRNA expression datasets.
 Together with other published results on RCC [45, 46, 47, 48, 49], we already have the ability assembled an extensive list of impactful regions on the genome that have shown statistical significance in previous studies.
 However, most of these studies focused on coding regions only.

+C-2-b-4 We have identified racial disparities in high impact germline variants, affecting known kidney cancer associated genes: As initial exploration of the origins of racial disparity in RCC, we evaluated 14 genes with known association to RCC, for difference in frequency of high impact germline variants between Caucasians and African Americans.
+This analysis was based on the ExAC consortium’s database of exomic variants in non-cancer patients [CITE MAIN ExAC PAPER].
+African Americans displayed a ~20% higher rate of deleterious germline variants in RCC associated genes than Caucasians.
+Deleterious variants in the VHL gene occur in 1/1270 caucasian individuals, and 1/190 individuals of African descent.
+This preliminary data suggests a genetic predisposition to kidney cancer in African American Individuals.